Recovery Coach Ethics

 Ethics are paramount.

 Adopting these ethical standards is just one requirement for being a recovery coach in Vermont.
 Coaches must also have successfully completed the Vermont Recovery Coach Academy; they must work under a supervisor; and they must maintain the strictest boundaries.
 They must also adhere closely to the guidance of their supervisor and their workplaces rules.

 I will do no harm.
 I will celebrate and support all paths to recovery.
 I will abide by the ethical codes of recovery coaching.
 I will listen, motivate, and support others in their recovery and their plans.
 My work as a recovery coach is about developing the strengths of those whom I am lucky enough to serve.

-A. VAMHAR has received approval to provide national certification credentials through the IC&RC.
-However, our certification committee is working to create a careful roll-out plan, detailed understandings, etc. The date and details for roll-out of national certification will be announced publicly, and this document will be updated when ready.
-We currently hope, with no guarantees, to announce details by early 2021.
-A Vermont Recovery Coach’s state certification may be revoked by a decision of this Certification Committee if such a decision is made after a review of alleged violations of these ethical codes of conduct per Section XI of this document.
+Vermont Recovery Coach’s state certification may be revoked by a decision of the Certification Committee if such a decision is made after a review of alleged violations of these ethical codes of conduct per this document.

 III.
 Fundamental Ethics and Boundaries

 - The primary responsibility of recovery coaches is to safely help individuals achieve their own needs, wants, and goals.
 Vermont Recovery Coaches will be guided by the principle of self-determination for all.
 Further, Vermont Recovery Coaches only exercise evidence-based practices.

 - Vermont Recovery Coaches must operate under supervision at a recognized recovery resource.
 No recovery coach shall be allowed to work as an individual or an independent contractor.